• How To Calculate Discount Charge Fees

 Most funders work by charging for the number of days that funds are in use.
 So every day DC will accrue in respect of the balance outstanding - this is often called the "current account", or "funds in use" (FIU).

 The DC is made up of two elements, the base and the margin.
-The base is normally base rate (BR - from a specified bank - typically the one used by the funder) and the discount margin (DM).
-In some cases LIBOR is used instead of BR, but the numbers work in exactly the same way - LIBOR can just be a different value to base rate.
+The base is normally the base rate (BR - from a specified bank - typically the one used by the funder) and the discount margin (DM).
 So the DC will often be quoted, for example as 2% over base.
-That means the DM is 2% and base will be whatever value it is at the time that they charge is calculated.
+That means the DM is 2% and the base will be whatever value it is at the time that the charge is calculated.

 BEWARE: some funders use a minimum base rate.
-If that minimum was set at say 2.5%, even if base rate drops to 0.1%, you still pay 2.5% (plus the DM)!
+If that minimum was set at say 4%, even if the base rate drops to 0.1% (as it was not so long ago), you still pay 4% (plus the DM)!
 Most funders do not do this.

-DC works the same for all types of invoice finance facility.
+DC works the same for all types of invoice finance facilities.

 Discount Fee Calculation